Showing posts with label Shakira. Show all posts

 - Wow, two Prince sightings in as many weeks.
 And only he could have save the bland Beyoncé performance.
 Should have gone with Irreplaceable and put Prince to wok with his phallic guitar instead B.

-- If there were a Jump the Shark equivalent in music it would letting the chick from Kids Incorporated in the Black Eyed Peas.
+- If there were a Jump the Shark equivalent in music it would letting the chick from Kids Incorporated in the The Black Eyed Peas.
 Need to come up with a catchy name though.

 - It is nice to know that anyone with a record contract, a hand held camera, and a YouTube account can win a Grammy as OK Go takes home the Best Short Form Video Award.